danielhochman/danielhochman.github.io/content/blog/2013/20130615-selenium-talk.md

 on id or name attributes that cannot be modified.

 Fortunately, HTML5 allows for [custom data attributes](http://html5doctor.com/html5-custom-data-attributes/).
-These are attributes beginning with 'data-' that are valid HTML and can be leveraged as locators.
+These are attributes beginning with `data-` that are valid HTML and can be leveraged as locators.
 For example, you might give your otherwise unlocatable element a 'data-selenium' attribute:

     :::html